lnishan/awesome-competitive-programming/README.md

 Good online judges / contest platforms to practice.

 - [Codeforces](http://codeforces.com/)
-Codeforces is one of the most popular contest platforms in the world.
-Currently maintained by Saratov State University, it features regular contests and numerous awesome original problems.
-Every contest provides immediate helpful tutorials.
-Furthermore, many warm-hearted Codeforces members kindly answers questions on Codeforces.
-One would indeed learn and improve tremendously here.
+Codeforces is one of, if not, the most popular contest platforms out there.
+Currently maintained by Saratov State University, it features regular contests and countless awesome original problems.
+Additionally, every contest provides immediate helpful tutorials (usually) written by the authors themselves.
+Codeforces also houses a strong and engaging community.
+All in all, ene would indeed learn and improve tremendously here.
 - [topcoder](https://www.topcoder.com/)
 topcoder has been around since 2001.
 Rich in history, It's considered to be one of the most prestigious organizations when it comes to technology competitions.
 Hundreds of SRMs gave birth to an abundant problemset.
 Problems here are typically more challenging than others and topcoder therefore appeals to many elite programmers .
 The annual topcoder Open (TCO) is also a widely-discussed event.
 - [Google Code Jam](https://code.google.com/codejam)